Sigurre/Kickstart/README.md

 * The CLI (Command Line Interface), commonly referred to as Terminal on macOS (and many Linux Distros).
 	* BASH or ZSH are the "Shells" used by these interfaces, but we'll cover that later...

-**_It should also be noted that this guide is a Linux/macOS only guide, and Windows concepts will not be covered._**
+**_It should also be noted that this guide is a Linux/macOS only guide, and Windows concepts will not be covered._** If you only have a Windows machine to work with you can install the Windows Subsystem for Linux to get access to the tools this explores.
+Please note that there are some quirks between them that I may not be privy to, so be aware of that as you work through this project.

 ## How it's structured